Cornwall’s Speak Their Name memorial quilt exhibited in Tamar Valley

 It will join Speak Their Name quilts from around the UK, an initiative started by the people of Manchester during the 2020 lockdown.
 The project has spread across the country with Cornwall the eleventh county to take part.

-“Mental Health and Well Being Awareness week (October 4-12) is in the Lions international calendar and Callington Lions are delighted this will be part of their annual event to raise awareness and support for those lost to suicide.”
+“Mental Health and Wellbeing Week (October 4-12) is in the Lions international calendar and Callington Lions are delighted this will be part of their annual event to raise awareness and support for those lost to suicide.”

 Contributors from across Cornwall have created 36 squares for the quilt including the Tamar Valley.
 A spokesperson for the quilters said: “The quilt is a labour of love, crafted by members of the Cornwall community to honour those lost to suicide, each square represents a life remembered.